Our History and Mission

 The Office of Postdoctoral Affairs is part of the Graduate School of Biomedical Sciences at Icahn School of Medicine at Mount Sinai (ISMMS).
 Established in 2000, to support postdoctoral investigators, fellows, faculty, and administrators, the office handles both postdoc recruitment and termination and provides a mechanism for conflict resolution if such a need arises.

 As part of our mission we maintain a productive and welcoming environment so that postdoctoral fellows can make the most of their training.
 Although the responsibility for career advancement is ultimately that of each fellow, our goal is to facilitate this by developing seminars, workshops, and other resources that provide information for career development, grant writing, communication skills, conflict resolution, and responsible conduct in research.
-We also serve as a voice for all postdoctoral fellows, working to create a sense of family while they are here at ISMMS.
+We also serve as an advocate for all postdoctoral fellows, working to create a sense of family while they are here at ISMMS.

 Quality of life is an important foundation for success in study and work.
 The Office assists in finding convenient, affordable housing within easy walking distance of Mount Sinai Hospital, and we organize social and networking activities, lunches, social evenings, and roundtables on important professional issues.
 We also encourage and support postdoc-initiated activities and endeavors.